 As noted above, "controlled" companies need not comply with the requirements outlined in this section 5.
-[N]

-- 6. Listed companies must have an audit committee, composed entirely of independent directors. - The independence requirement also applies to "controlled" companies.
+6. Listed companies (both domestic and foreign) must have an audit committee, composed entirely of independent directors.

-- Each member of the audit committee must be, or must within a reasonable time after appointment become, financially literate. - At least one member of the committee must have accounting or related financial management expertise.
-The NYSE will await SEC action under the Sarbanes-Oxley Act in respect of the definition of "financial expert" before acting on its prior recommendation that the committee chair have accounting or financial management expertise. - The NYSE chose, at this time, not to act upon the prior recommendation that committee members who are, or are affiliated with, 20% shareholders not be voting members or chairs of the audit committee, in view of the provision of the Sarbanes-Oxley Act disqualifying affiliated persons from service on the audit committee.
+- The audit committee independence requirement also applies to "controlled" companies. - Each member of the audit committee must be, or must within a reasonable time after appointment become, financially literate. - At least one member of the committee must have accounting or related financial management expertise.
+The NYSE has not yet acted on its prior recommendation that the committee chair have accounting or financial management expertise.
+Under the Sarbanes-Oxley Act, the company will be required to disclose whether or not the board has determined that there is an "audit committee financial expert" among the members of the audit committee. - The NYSE chose, at this time, not to act upon the prior recommendation that committee members who are, or are affiliated with, 20% shareholders not be voting members or chairs of the audit committee, in view of the provision of the Sarbanes-Oxley Act disqualifying affiliated persons from service on the audit committee.